Buchanan graduate now Berrien County prosecuting attorney - Leader Publications

 Virtual, nearly a year later, still has its challenges.

 “From an efficiency standpoint, we couldn’t just stop doing things.
-I do hope it goes back to what everyone has referred to as ‘normal,’ But I’ve only known the Zoom-type aspects.”
+I do hope it goes back to what everyone has referred to as ‘normal,’ but I’ve only known the Zoom-type aspects.”

 The COVID-19 climate has been a departure from the familiarity that set the stage for much of Lucas’s life.
 Growing up in Niles Township, she graduated from Buchanan High school.